Combining individual- and population-level data to develop a Bayesian parity-specific fertility projection model

 Professor Ann Berrington presented ‘Scenario-based fertility projections incorporating impacts of COVID-19’ at the ‘Pandemic Babies?
 The Covid-19 Pandemic and Its Impact on Fertility and Family Dymanics’ conference on 14 December 2021.

 IUSSP International Population Conference

 The FertilityTrends team presented work at the IUSSP International Population Conference, 5-10 December 2021.
 Presentations included: scenario-based fertility projections incorporating impacts of COVID-19; two decades of fertility fluctuation in Great Britain; improving methodology for fertility forecasting through the incorporation of individual-level data and population-level parity information; and cross-national differences in the use of contraception and abortion services between England, Wales and Scotland.
 The full programme is available here.
-The poster and videos of the presentations can be viewed on our conferences webpage.
+The poster can be viewed here and videos of the presentations can be viewed on our presentations webpage.